"Sledging is fun!" says Australia's new coach!

 It was all said with a smile on the face, as Langer laid on a charm offensive to diffuse the tension that might have been anticipated - especially in what must surely have been the smallest room laid on for a press conference at Lord's since Michael Atherton faced the music after his own ball-tampering scandal in 1994.

-But, after all of the talk of "headbutting the line" when England and Australia last met during the winter (in particular the widely held view that a line was crossed where Jonny Bairstow in particular was concerned), here was Langer's attempt to draw a new line under the issue for Australia's post-apocalyptic world.
+But, after all of the talk of "headbutting the line" when England and Australia last met during the winter (as well as the widely held view that a line was crossed where Jonny Bairstow in particular was concerned), here was Langer's attempt to draw a new line under the issue for Australia's post-apocalyptic world.

 His squad, after all, have arrived in England without their best two batsman - Steve Smith and David Warner, banned in the wake of the ball-tampering scandal - and with none of their big three bowlers either; Mitchell Starc, Josh Hazlewood and Pat Cummins are all missing through injury.